Last updated on February 9, 2026

 Chronostutter | Illustration by Seb McKinnon

-Timeless will be a high-powered format that will evolve as new formats and powerful cards get released.
-Sets like Modern Horizons 3 will come to Arena, and those tend to be super powerful and impactful.
-It’s probably not going to be Vintage-level powerful, but at the same time it will be the “cheapest” way to play a high powered format, not having a Reserved List or $500 cards.
+Timeless is a high-powered format that will evolve as new formats and powerful cards get released.
+Cards from Modern Horizons 3 got added to Arena, and are super powerful and impactful.
+The format has a long way to go to be Vintage-level powerful.
+It is the “cheapest” way to play a high-powered format, without having the Reserved List or $500 cards.

-We’ll probably call Timeless “Vintage-lite”.
-It’s also nice that WotC is willing to support formats if people want, and this gives me hope for something like Gladiator to become an Arena-supported format someday.
-Are you excited for Historic No Bans Timeless?
-What decks are you eager to try?
-Let me know in the comments below, or let’s discuss it in the Draftsim Discord’s Timeless section.
+You can call Timeless “Vintage-lite.”
+It’s also nice that WotC supports formats that people want, and this gives me hope for something like Gladiator to become an Arena-supported format someday.
+Have you tried Historic No Bans Timeless?
+What cards are you eager to play?
+Let me know in the comments, or discuss it in the Draftsim Discord’s Timeless section.

 Follow Draftsim for awesome articles and set updates: